AKM: Barrel

-The AKM has a barrel with a chrome-lined bore and four right-hand grooves at a 240 mm (1 in 9.45 in) or 31.5 calibers rifling twist rate.
+The AKM has a barrel with a chrome-lined bore and four right-hand grooves at a 240mm (1 in 9.45in) or 31.5 calibers rifling twist rate.
 The forward barrel trunnion has a non-threaded socket for the barrel and a transverse hole for a pin that secures the barrel in place.
 The AKM's barrel is installed in the forward trunnion and pinned (as opposed to the AK-47, which has a one piece receiver with integral trunnions and a barrel that is screwed-in).
 Additionally the barrel has horizontal guide slots that help align and secure the handguards in place.
 To increase the weapon's accuracy during automatic fire, the AKM was fitted with a slant cut compensator that helps redirect expanding propellant gases upward and to the right during firing, which mitigates the rise of the muzzle during an automatic burst when held by a right-handed firer.
 The compensator is threaded on to the end of the barrel with a left-hand thread.
 Not all AKMs have slant compensators; some were also fitted with the older muzzle nut which came from the AK-47.
 Most AKMs with muzzle nuts were older production models.
 The AKM's slant compensator can also be used on the AK-47, which had a simple nut to cover the threads.